-As part of the clinical care provided, it is expected that the fellow write a medical record note on each inpatient on every day of hospitalization.
-A note may not be required each day on patients for whom we are providing consultative services, but on any day in which an evaluation is performed a note should be written.
+As part of the clinical care provided, it is expected that the fellow write a medical record note on each EEG, EMG for each procedure performed.

 For outpatient visits, a note must be written, typed into an electronic medical record system (where available), or dictated on the same day of service.